Plutonomicon/plutarch-plutus/docs/TRICKS.md

   ls
 ```

-This is rather redundant, the above snippet will exhibit inlining to produce-
+This is rather redundant, the above snippet will exhibit inlining to produce:

 ```hs
 pmatch ls $ \case